This site is not affiliated with, endorsed by, or sponsored by Lowe’s or A.O. Smith. This is an independent consumer account of a personal experience.

 Inadequate resolution offered

-A ~$200 credit on a $4,424 purchase that has failed twice is not a reasonable response to this situation.
+A ~$200 credit on a $4,424 purchase that has failed twice — with a known manufacturing defect acknowledged by A.O.
+Smith — is not a reasonable response.

 What I Am Seeking